Introducing HALCON 19.11 – This release will further improve machine vision processes with a number of new and revised features.

 Combined with the multitude of possibilities that HALCON offers for further processing extracted regions, this semantic segmentation paves the way for an entirely new range of applications, which previously could not be realised, or only with significant programming effort.
 For example: recognising objects with a very heterogeneous texture (e.g., plants) or differentiating between different textures in an image, e.g., (un)treated wood, metal or stone.

-HALCON 18.11 also introduces deep-learning-based object detection, which allows customers to localise trained object- or error classes in an image.
+Deep-learning-based object detection allows customers to localise trained object- or error classes in an image.

 In contrast to semantic segmentation, objects are marked by a surrounding rectangle (bounding box).
 The object detection also separates instances of the same class, even if the objects touch each other or partially overlap.
 This is especially useful when the exact amount of objects is needed, e.g., when checking pill bags for correct filling.